 Fine-Tune Your Strategy

 All that great data we mentioned earlier?
 This is where it comes into play.
-Monitor your metrics and adjust your strategy to get the most out of your AMS spend.
+Monitor your metrics and adjust your strategy to get the most out of your Amazon advertising spend.
 Once your campaigns are over, you can take your learnings back to your product-page content for continuous improvement.

 The industry has taken notice of Amazon advertising growth.
-Take advantage by preparing your product pages for the spotlight, setting your AMS campaigns, and using your learnings to improve as you go.
+Take advantage by preparing your product pages for the spotlight, setting your Amazon search and display campaigns, and using your learnings to improve as you go.